navaneethbv/Machine-Learning/Decision Tree Algorithm/README.md

-This project has been prepared by -
-Navaneeth Venugopala Rao
-Net ID - nbv140130

 1. To execute the code in Linux, following the following steps.
 a.
 Copy the Java files from the Code folder into your workspace.
 b.
 Run this command from your workspace --> $ javac Solution.java